The-Cloud-Dev/scratch2py/README.md

 # Gets the stats of a project.
 First input is the project ID, the second one is what stat you want (Loves, faves, views or remixes)
 s2py.getProjectComments('id')
 # Gets the comments of a project based on the project ID.
 Data returned in JSON.
+s2py.postProjectComments('Project id','content','parent id(Optional)','commentee id(optional)')
+# Posts a project based on the project id and content.
+Parent ID is the Id of the comment for replying.
+Commentee ID is your user ID.
 ```

 ## Studios